+Answers: (a)

+$$\frac{3}{8}(2x-1)^{\frac{4}{3}}+c$$

-Answers: (a) $\frac{3}{8}(2x-1)^{\frac{4}{3}}+c$ (b)(i) $-\frac{\cos 4x}{4}+c$ (ii) $\frac{1}{4}$ trigonometry and the tangent of the angle $\frac{\pi}{12}$ radians.
+(b)(i) $-\frac{\cos 4x}{4}+c$ (ii) $\frac{1}{4}$

+- trigonometry and the tangent of the angle $\frac{\pi}{12}$ radians.
 Candidates were given exact trigonometric values at the start of the question to help with this and a good number were successful.
 Some candidates thought h was the slant height and used the sine of the angle.
 A few candidates successfully used the sine rule.
 The cosine rule was slightly more complicated and resulted in more errors, when attempted.
 Many candidates found a correct expression and, if they were sufficiently careful with their substitution, were able to earn all 4 marks.
 The formula for the volume had been given at the start of the question.
 In order to earn the mark for substitution, the substitution needed to be done correctly.
 Some candidates made this unnecessarily complex and omitted brackets that were necessary at the substitution stage in order that their expression be correct.
-Some candidates would have improved if they had shown at least three terms in the expansion of $(2 - \sqrt{3})^2$.
+Some candidates would have improved if they had shown at least three terms in the expansion of $(2-\sqrt{3})^2$.
 As the answer had been given, this was a requirement for the final mark to be awarded.
 Some candidates were unable to use the information given effectively.
-These candidates tended to find their expression using the formula for V and then substitute back into V, creating a circular argument.

-(i) The most efficient method of finding a correct expression for r in terms of h was to use basic correct numerical chain rule expression for $\frac{dh}{dt}$ sometimes earned the mark for making a correct general chain rule statement with correct variables.
+These candidates tended to find their expression using the formula for V and then substitute back into V, creating a circular argument. - (ii) Many candidates were able to find the correct rate here.
+Some candidates were better at using the correct mathematical notation than others.
+On this occasion, incorrect use of notation was condoned if a correct method was otherwise offered.
+Candidates who were unable to form a correct numerical chain rule expression for $\frac{dh}{dt}$ sometimes earned the mark for making a correct general chain rule statement with correct variables.
 Other candidates were able to earn a mark for differentiating V in terms of h correctly.
-Some candidates did make this more complex than necessary by applying the quotient rule to the expression for V and often made a slip when differentiating 3.
-Some candidates had all the correct components needed to find the answer but multiplied 30 by $\frac{dV}{dh}$ when h = 5, rather than dividing.
-A few alternative methods were offered and most of these involved clear and correct use of calculus, as required.
+Some candidates did make this more complex than necessary by applying the quotient rule to the expression for V and often made a slip when differentiating S. Some candidates had all the correct components needed to find the answer but multiplied S0 by S10 when S20 when S31 when S41 few alternative methods were offered and most of these involved clear and correct use of calculus, as required.
 A very small number of candidates gave an exact answer.
 This was not condoned as a decimal had been requested and this was a question in context, meaning the exact answer was not appropriate.
 Occasionally, candidates made premature approximation errors, resulting in a loss of accuracy.
-Very weak candidates tended to evaluate V when h = 5.
+Very weak candidates tended to evaluate V4 when S5.